-Water gardening: in containers
+Water Gardening: in Containers

 Hardy water lilies that perform well in container gardens include the miniature yellow Helvola, the classical Pink Sensation and red Fulgens.
 Good tropical selections include the blue Dauben and "sunset-colored" Albert Greenberg.
 Josephine, a promising new variety, has purplish-tipped, white blooms.Marginal plants include Native prairie cordgrass, arrowhead and iris-like sweet flag are marginal plants to complete the garden.
 Parrot's feather, aquatic mint and Aeschynomene fluitans are charming novelty-like plants that don't need to be potted and drape nicely out of a half barrel.

 Do you have a question?
 Try Ask an Expert!